 Latest COVID-19 Business Support- Will you be able to get it?

-The NSW Government has released the latest support packages to help businesses through the most recent COVID-19 effects.
-Are you eligible for the support?
+The NSW Government has announced new support packages to assist businesses impacted by the ongoing effects of COVID-19.
+Are you eligible for small business finance support?

 Small Business Support Program (SBSP)

 The SBSP will provide eligible businesses with a lump sum payment to help cover the cost of employing staff through the latest downturn due to COVID-19.
 Employing businesses can receive 20% of their weekly payroll with limitations as follows:

 To be eligible, the business must have a turnover of between $75,000 and $50 million with a decline in turnover of at least 40% for January 2022 and the first 2 weeks of February.
 There is still a lot of uncertainty with the comparison period, and the details will not be available until the middle of February to resolve this.

 You will not be able to apply for the payment until that time.
 Payments are then to be received within 5 to 15 days of applying.
 Payments will relate to the payroll costs for the four weeks of February and will be paid in a lump sum.